 At the Hartlepool elections last year, all the Conservative candidates won their seats as the town responded to the Tories’ heavy-artillery campaigning to secure the parliamentary by-election.
 A renewed Tory- Independent coalition was formed, including ex-Labour councillors as well as the IU.

 Middlesbrough Council moved in 2019 from a Labour majority to no overall control.
 While Labour is still the largest party, the Independents hold the largest number of seats.
 It is the first time in the town’s history that Labour have not held the majority.
-The Deputy Mayor and Council Chair are both Independent as is elected mayor Andy Preston.
+The elected mayor Andy Preston is an Independent.

 At the council’s selection of committee chairs last year, most Labour councillors were excluded, the three Tory councillors working in an informal alliance with the Independents to keep Labour out.
 Only one Labour councillor gained a committee chair.